-Inside the palace, we find different floors with a gastro-bar area and the á la carte restaurant, and there is also a terrace with spectacular views.
+Inside the palace, we find the á la carte restaurant, and there is also a terrace with spectacular views.
 The element that welcomes in the entry hall is a glass-enclosed wine cellar, backlit on both sides.
 A cellar framed in an original brick portico.

 The restaurant has two rooms with capacity for 20 and 40 guests which allow for an extended after-dinner conversation.
 The concept of sanctuary, represented by Carmen de Granada, also emerges in this area.
 The exposed brick portico, the warm colors, the vaulted ceiling and the unique layout of the tables achieve the goal of creating a cozy space that will make you feel at home.